 “Are you helping Xiao Qiao cleaning her house or something?
 And you dug up a bunch of stuffs that’s yours?”

-Jacky shakes his head.
+Jacky shook his head.
 “No. I just took it out of storage and ended my account there.”

 “Then the letters…?”

-Jacky knows Kenny’s probing but he has nothing to hide.
+Jacky knew Kenny was probing but he had nothing to hide.
 “I got it from Xiao Qiao this morning since she was cleaning up her house last weekend and found them.
 I just tossed the stack in the box earlier when I got back to my car.
 I thought I bring it with me since James’ borrowing my car again.

 “His is still in the shop?”

 “What are you guys talking about?”
-Joanne’s voice questions them from somewhere.
+Joanne’s voice questioned them from somewhere.

-Both guys look up to see Joanne coming in from the back door.
+Both guys looked up to see Joanne coming in from the back door.

 “What took you so long, sis?”
-Kenny asks, observing his sister carefully.
+Kenny asked, observing his sister carefully.